ashannon828/ds-blog/content/about-me.md

 # Hey, I'm Andrew 👋

 I grew up in a small town in Maine, USA and graduated from Florida Atlantic University with a degree in management information systems.
+I'm currently working on my Masters degree in data science.

 I enjoy the process of creating things from nothing, so I thought I wanted to be a front-end developer.
 I embarked on a multiyear journey to teach myself a modern front-end framework to get to the point that I could build websites like this spiffy blog you're reading now.